physician suicide causes

 The toxic systemic causes cannot be blamed on one person or institution, or even the government of the day.
 I argue that they are chronic, entrenched, and are protected by vested interests keeping the status quo.
 And yet the longer this continues, the sicker our doctors will become, and the more we will lose to dropping out, illness, addiction or suicide.

-As Hartzband and Groopman have said so cogently, “Currently proposed solutions do not address the underlying problem: a profound lack of alignment between caregivers’ values and the reconfigured health care system.”
+As Hartzband and Groopman have said so subtly, “Currently proposed solutions do not address the underlying problem: a profound lack of alignment between caregivers’ values and the reconfigured health care system.”

-As I have argued elsewhere, resilience classes and free pizza are not the answer to systemic problems.
+As I have argued elsewhere, resilience classes, free pizza, or a home colon cancer screening kit as a corporate Christmas gift (seriously!) are not the answer to systemic problems.

 Below, I have broken down the root causes of physician suicide into autonomy, regulatory, economic, cultural, litigation, and administrative.
 I then proffer a number of solutions.